V8086/osdev-tutorial/README.md

-# osdev-tutorial
- OSDEV tutorial for x86 architecture
+# OSDEV tutorial for x86 architecture